 The downside is that preparation time can be between 20 – 45 minutes before you can start to cook.
 They are also the most expensive of the lot to run but it may well be worth it for the extra flavours.

 The cost of your new BBQ depends on a number of factors and the variation in price is as large as the range itself.
-You can get a small charcoal fired BBQ from under $100 right up to a full kitchen style grill worth over $2000.
+You can get a small charcoal fired BBQ from around $100 right up to a full kitchen style grill worth over $2000.

 You just need to work out exactly how much you are going to use it, what extra features you really need, how many people you will be cooking for, what you will be cooking the most of and where your new barbecue will live.
 If you can answer these questions before you start, you just may end up saving yourself a small fortune and a lot of time and disappointment .